-The document was adopted by Full Council on 22nd July 2014 for adoption.
+The document was adopted by Full Council on 22nd July 2014.
 We commented on aspects of the draft versions during the consultation periods.

 This is another document within the Local Plan.
 This sets out the Council’s strategy and methods for involving people in plan making and development issues.
 The preparation of Local Plan Documents and consultation on planning applications must be carried out in compliance with the SCI.

 As a first step to implementing its Parks and Green Space Strategy, which was adopted in 2008, the Council consulted on an Area Green Space Ideas and Options document between June and October 2010.
 As with our response to the Strategy we expressed our concern at some of the proposals to sell green spaces for housing development.
 We recognise that Bristol is hard pressed to find enough sustainable sites for housing to meet demand, but this must be weighed against the permanent loss of space which could be improved and adapted, including in mitigation of climate change.
 Please download and read the Avonside CPRE Response to Bristol Area Green Space Plans, Oct 10

 A cross party working group reviewed the proposals during 2011 and presented a report to Council on 22nd November.
 The Council decided to refer the decision on disposal of 49 sites to Neighbourhood Partnership Committees.